Delayed-Gitification/nano_tools/README.md

 It is "enhanced" in the sense that, unlike some alternative pileup tools, it includes information about insertions.

-There is currently no option by which to filter for specific genomic regions, but this could be added if requested.
+There is currently no option to filter for specific genomic regions, but this could be added if requested.

 ## Usage
 ```